ronnyhdez/drawer/README.md

  - load docmaker package
  - To render all documents and publish in just one step: `make_all_docs(T)`
  - If there is a md file at the moment I need to copy this one to `docs/`

+**Remeber** I have two bash_aliases for building and deploying docs from terminal instead from package function.
+This is useful for when I'm creating `.md` documents directly:

+ - mkb = mkdocs build --config-file=mkdocs.yml
+ - ghd = mkdocs gh-deploy --strict --force

 ## Things to remember